valhuber/python-rules/README.md

 and actions such as sending mail or messages.

-Such backend logic is typically coded in `before_flush` events, or database triggers and/or stored procedures.
+Such backend logic is typically coded in `before_flush` events, database triggers, and/or stored procedures.
 The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*